OpenMined/PySyft/README.md

 ## Try out the Tutorials
-A comprehensive list of tutorials can be found [here](https://github.com/OpenMined/PyGrid/tree/dev/examples).
+A comprehensive list of tutorials can be found [here](https://github.com/OpenMined/PySyft/tree/master/examples/tutorials/grid).
-A list with latest experimental tutorials can be found in the dev branch [here](https://github.com/Quisher/PyGrid/tree/dev/examples).

 These tutorials cover how to create a PyGrid node and what operations you can perform.